Life-giving death, a gift to mother nature

 During our life on earth, we use Mother Nature resources.
-During our lives, we might not have done anything positive for the environment.
-With Capsula Mundi you now have the chance to give something back.
+During our lives, we might have done nothing positive for the environment.
+With Capsula Mundi, you now have the chance to give something back.
 Be a strong, tall, and beautiful tree which will clean the air for future generations.

 Source: My Life